Maria Grazia Giammarinaro: 2012 Hero Award

 In 2012, she received the Hero Award from the US State Department, "in recognition of her exemplary leadership to increase engagement and strengthen commitments to fight human trafficking in the OSCE region, and to highlight the urgent issues of labour exploitation and domestic servitude in Europe".
 The US Government acknowledged some of the highlights of her tenure in the following way: "Dr. Giammarinaro shepherded the Ministerial Declaration on combating trafficking to adoption at the Vilnius Ministerial 2011.
 She has strengthened the OSCE's partnership through the Alliance against Trafficking in Persons, an informal platform of advocacy including UN agencies, international organizations, social partners, and international NGOs dealing with human rights and trafficking."

 Appointment as UN Special Rapporteur

-On 26 June 2014, Giammarinaro was appointed by the President of the United Nations Human Rights Council as the Special Rapporteur on trafficking in persons, especially in women and children, replacing Ms. Joy Ngozi Ezeilo.
+On 26 June 2014, Giammarinaro was appointed by the President of the United Nations Human Rights Council as the Special Rapporteur on trafficking in persons, especially women and children, replacing Ms. Joy Ngozi Ezeilo.
 A report by the Consultative Group to the HRC had proposed her as the most qualified candidate.